Alfaepsilon/IV1201/README.md

 - nodemon

 ### Deployment
 The application is deployed to a cloud service.
 The service in question is Heroku.
-Link to website: https://iv1201-grupp-9.herokuapp.com/
+Link to website: https://iv1201-grupp-9.herokuapp.com/.
+(To develop the cloud application, clone the code from the "cloud" branch).

 ## Usage